JimDoty.com

 Jim Doty, Jr.

-Jennifer (Drew's mother) wanted a Christmas photo of Drew on a German sled.
-Although he can sit just fine on the floor or ground, he teetered precariously when we put him on the sled.
-In order to take the photo, Jen needed to support him.
+The goal was to photograph this boy on a German sled.
+Although he would sit just fine on the floor or ground, he teetered precariously when we put him on the sled.
+In order to take the photo, his mother needed to support him.
 The plan was to digitally remove her hand and arm later.
-The original photo is above.

-When I had taken several photos of Drew and had one I liked, I had Jennifer lift him off the sled and step back.
+When I had taken several photos and had one I liked, I had his mother lift him off the sled and step back.
 It was important that the sled did not move.
-I then photographed the sled and background without Drew.
+I photographed the sled and background without the boy.
 I was doing all of this hand held, so I did my best to keep the camera in the same place.

-The "background" photo of the sled and bushes without Drew.
+The "background" photo of the sled and bushes.

-Back at home, I combined the images in Photoshop.
+I combined the images in Photoshop.
 I opened the sled image first.
-Since the photos were shot handheld, I increased the canvas size around the sled ( Image>Canvas Size) to allow room to drop in the other photograph.
-Then I opened the photo of Drew and selected it (Select>All).
-Then I took the Move tool and dragged the "Drew" photo over the "background" photo.
-Now I have a two layer image with the Drew layer on top.
-I changed the Opacity of the Drew layer so I could see the background layer.
+Since the photos were shot handheld, I increased the canvas size around the sled (Image>Canvas Size) to allow room to drop in the other photograph.
+Then I opened the photo of the boy and selected it (Select>All).
+Then I took the Move tool and dragged the "boy" photo over the "background" photo.
+Now I had a two layer image with the "boy layer" on top.
+I changed the Opacity of the top layer so I could see the background layer.
 Then I used the Move tool and keyboard arrows to align the two images.
-Due to the fact the two photos were handheld, the edges of the aligned images did not line up.
+Due to the fact the two photos were handheld, the outside edges of the aligned images did not line up.
 I cropped the image to trim the edges.

 Now for the fun part.
-I took the Eraser tool and erased Jen's arm and hand from the "Drew" layer, revealing the "background" layer underneath.
+I took the Eraser tool and erased the mother's arm and hand from the top layer, revealing the "background" layer underneath.
 SIMPLE!
-Certainly easier then using the clone tool to replace the vegetation if I didn't have a "background" photo to use.
-I used a large eraser except when I was close to Drew, then I used a smaller eraser for more precision.
+Certainly easier than using the clone tool to replace the vegetation if I didn't have a "background" photo to use.
+I used a large eraser except when I was close to the boy, then I used a smaller eraser for more precision.

-To the right is a portion of the image with Jen's hand erased and her arm partially erased, revealing the background.
-The background layer is darker than the Drew layer.
-Once Jen was completely erased, Levels and Hue/Saturation were used to make both layers match.
+To the right is a portion of the image with the mother's hand erased and her arm partially erased, revealing the background.
+The background layer is darker than the top layer.
+Once the mother was completely erased, Levels and Hue/Saturation were used to make both layers match.
 The image was then ready to print.

-Alignment would have been easier if both photos had been taken from a tripod, but in this case I didn't want to use a tripod for the photo session.
+Alignment would have been easier if both photos had been taken with a tripod.

 The final image is to the left.